-After he neglects his wife, a younger poet shows up and wrecks havoc on their marriage.
-(Who wouldn't be seduced by Leonardo DiCaprio with a pipe and quill?)
+After he neglects his wife, a younger poet shows up and wreaks havoc on their marriage.
+Then again, who wouldn't be seduced by Leonardo DiCaprio with a pipe and quill?

 12. The Hours (2002)

 First, we take a step back into 1923, where infamous writer Virginia Woolf struggles to complete her latest novel Mrs. Dalloway due to severe mental illness.

 Based on Michael Cunningham's skillful 1998 novel, The Hours is an Oscar-winning peek into the human condition, starring Meryl Streep, Julianne Moore, and Nicole Kidman.